 Hi Alison, First of all, tell us a bit about what you do…

 I’m Alison Edgar, The Entrepreneur’s Godmother and Managing Director of Sales Coaching Solutions.
-I work with companies from start-ups through to multi-national corporations, teaching them how to sell because, if you don’t sell, you don’t have a business!
-I’ve also worked with some of the world’s leading entrepreneurs, and now I’m able to take their mindsets and implement it into teams with my intrapreneurship methodology.
+I work with companies from start-ups through to multi-national corporations, teaching them how to sell.
+If you don’t sell, you don’t have a business!
+I’ve also worked with some of the world’s leading entrepreneurs.
+Now I’m able to take their mindsets and implement it into teams with my intrapreneurship methodology.

 Can you tell us a bit about how you got started?

 When I first started Sales Coaching Solutions I was still working in my ‘real job’.
-I was a top sales performer, always smashing my targets time and time again, but it wasn’t until the technology was advancing and the company I was working for wasn’t progressing, that I realised my values weren’t aligned with them.
-One day my husband said to me “you’re just playing at it” and I realised it was time to kick my old job to the kerb and start focusing on my own mission.
+I was a top sales performer, always smashing my targets time and time again.
+However, it wasn’t until the technology was advancing and the company I was working for wasn’t progressing, that I realised my values weren’t aligned with them.
+One day my husband said to me “you’re just playing at it.”
+I realised it was time to kick my old job to the kerb and start my own mission.

 What was your biggest challenge?

 Employing the right people to support me on the journey.
 A lot of people will just employ “yes men” who agree with everything they say; however, I now know it’s very important to have a good balance with people who are willing to challenge you on your decisions.
 A challenged and well-constructed choice is the best choice.